bamadesigner/hi-roy-jquery-plugin/README.md

     // Roy's positions are passed to the event via $event.detail

-    // If you have "onMove" set to false, you can use this listener to make Roy move every 5 seconds setTimeout(function(){ $hi_roy.move(); }, 5000);
+    // If you have "moveOnMove" set to false, you can use this listener to make Roy move every 5 seconds setTimeout(function(){ $hi_roy.move(); }, 5000);

 });